maus-me/woopEssentials/README.md

 - automatic backup - will create a backup when using the shutdown feature [on/off]
 - /reloadth3config - reload the th3config.json and the restart timer
 - In-game chat timestamps [on/off]
+- /changerole allows an admin or roles of ModerationRoles to change the role of a player through Discord

 ![](preview/discord-chat2.png)
 ![](preview/discord-chat.png)